15 High-Paying Trade Jobs That Don’t Require a Degree

 pololia/Adobe male tehnician inspecting roof top leakage

-Though fewer jobs in this field are expected over the coming years, for those that enjoy factors like overseeing building codes and zoning rules, this could be a rewarding job.
+Though fewer jobs in this field are expected over the coming years, it could be rewarding for those who enjoy overseeing building codes and zoning rules.

 These professionals need to complete a construction trade to gain hands-on experience and then will likely receive on-the-job training.